NoahvdAa/UserScripts/XenForoPresetMessages/README.md

 4) Go to the userscript manager of your userscript extension.

+5) Generate a config with the [Config Generator](https://noahvdaa.github.io/Small-Websites/XenForoPresetMessagesConfigGenerator/) and copy it to your clipboard.

-5) Click "Edit" next to "XenForoPresetMessages".
+6) Click "Edit" next to "XenForoPresetMessages".

+7) Remove the line that starts with `var XFPMOptions = {` and paste your own config there.

-6) Go to this line: `// @match        https://xenforo.com/community/threads/*` and replace the domain (and path) with a forum of your choice.
+8) Go to this line: `// @match        https://xenforo.com/community/threads/*` and replace the domain (and path) with a forum of your choice.

 Example: `// @match        https://myforum.com/threads/*` or `// @match        https://other.com/forum/threads/*`